CanonicalLtd/maas-docs/en/nodes-deploy.md

 !!!
 Note:
     Juju has its own way of adding SSH keys to machines under its control.

-MAAS also supports node customization with a process called "preseeding."
-For more information about customizing nodes, see [Custom node setup][preseed].
+MAAS also supports node customisation with a process called "preseeding."
+For more information about customising nodes, see [Custom node setup][preseed].

 ## Acquire